Top twenty highest mountains in the world

 2. K2 /Chhogori/Godwin Austen, Baltoro Karakoram

 The Baltistan region of Pakistan is home to the highest point in both the Karakoram range and the nation in the form of K2.
 At a staggering altitude of 8611 meters, K2 is also known as the savage mountain because of the sheer complexity it poses to those attempting to climb it.
-In fact, it has one of the lowest numbers of successful ascents and has never been summited during the winter.
+It has one of the lowest numbers of successful ascents and has never been summited during the winter.
 The summit was first by the Italian climbers Lino Lacedelli and Achille Compagnoni, on the 1954 Italian Karakoram expedition led by Ardito Desio.

 1.Sagarmatha /Chomolungma/ Mount Everest /, Mahalangur Range Himalaya

-Finally, after an arduous journey of listing 19 mountains, we now have reached the highest point on earth, Mount Everest or Sagarmatha as it is called in Nepal and Chomolungma as it is known in Tibet.
+Finally, after an arduous journey of listing 19 mountains, we now have reached the highest point on earth, Mount Everest or Sagarmatha, as it is called in Nepal and Chomolungma as it is known in Tibet.
 It was first identified by the British in 1802 and experienced its first successful summit in 1953 when Edmund Hillary and Tenzing Norgay Sherpa climbed it.
 There have been thousands of mountaineering expeditions from people around the world who attempt to reach its summit.
 However, only a few have succeeded.